ArtificialAnaleptic/MCP2/README.md

 $ LOGLEVEL=DEBUG mcp dev server.py
 # click to the link in the terminal to open the test page, connect, view tools, and then test them individually

 # 7. Use the server in your MCP client of choice.
-For Claude Desktop, install the provided claude_desktop_config.json file for your platform (macOS, Windows, Linux).
+For Claude Desktop, install the provided claude_desktop_config.json file for your platform (macOS, Windows).
 ```

 - [MCP / Claude Desktop Quickstart](https://modelcontextprotocol.io/quickstart/user)